-I have been using creative techniques, specialising with digital imagery, simple animation and video for consultancy projects ever since I started using the internet for publishing everything and anything.
+I have been using creative techniques, using digital imagery, simple animation and video for consultancy projects ever since I started using the internet for publishing everything and anything.
 It started in prior incarnations when I worked for a QUANGO, when I harboured a part time ambition to create innovative democratic tools to gauge public opinion.
 Though, if I knew then what I know now, I would have campaigned vigorously to have the internet closed down!

 Using creative approaches in the conservative and bureaucratic environment of government turned out to be quite challenging, but to mind mind was no different to starting a difficult meeting with a joke.
 If well-delivered a joke can defuse a tense situation and set the tone for a better conversation or dialogue with the audience, and I remember too vividly one such occasion, that was the prelude to telling me I was going to lose my job and need to reconsider my career!
 Hey ho.